bassambarazi/book-test/class/final.md

 - This does not mean that we will grade your handwriting, diagrams, etc.
 - For each question you choose to do in Part C, you should submit your work solving the problem.

-Here is an example of what we are expecting:
+Here is an example of what we are expecting BB05:

 <img src="../images/work.png">